 - panela or piloncillo

-People should also be aware that anything ending in the suffix "-ose" is also a type of sugar.
-Examples include:
+People should also be aware that any item on an ingredients list ending "-ose" is also a type of sugar.
+Examples of these ingredients include:

-Sugars hide in many different foods in the supermarket, so reading the label is an absolute must for those wnting to follow a no-sugar diet.
+Sugars hide in many different supermarket foods.
+Reading the label is a must for people who want to follow a no-sugar diet.

 Products such as salad dressing and condiments, pasta sauce, breakfast cereals, milk, and granola bars often have sugar in their ingredients list.